 Breast augmentation is a cosmetic procedure designed to enlarge breasts while a breast lift is designed to tighten the loose skin of a droopy breast.
 Both resolve different breast issues.
 There are cases that the procedures are simultaneously done when it is agreed that a breast lift with augmentation is necessary.

 Today’s silicone implants are strong, durable and safe.
 Technical advancements have come so far, that even if a silicone implant does rupture, the shell of the implant will keep the silicone gel encased and protected from entering the body.
 In a rare case that a silicone implant does rupture, an MRI will be needed to detect the rupture.
-This is the main reason why MRI checks are recommended 3 years after surgery and every 2 years succeeding the first MRI.
+This is the main reason why the FDA recommends an MRI 3 years after surgery and every 2 years succeeding the first MRI.

 Implants are warranted by the manufacturers up to 10 years.
 As long as the implant shows no signs of damage or visible defects, such as breast rippling or a deformity, replacing them is not necessary.
 What’s necessary, however, is a periodic check of the implants to make sure that they are still intact.
 Dr. Marosan will discuss his follow protocol with you during the consultation.